Jaime Torres Bodet: Career

 From 1938 to 1941 he worked with a younger generation of writers such as Rafael Solana, Octavio Paz, Efraín Huerta and Alberto Quintero on a project and publication called Taller Poético (Poetic Workshop).
 His work has fallen into relative obscurity since his death despite being well-appreciated during his time.

 He had contact with various other writers such as García Lorca, Alberto del Toro Aguirre, Pedro Salinas (Generation of 27), Paul Valery and Valery Larbaud.

 Torres Bodet was appointed Secretary of Public Education (1943–46) by President Manuel Ávila Camacho; he then served as the Secretary of Foreign Affairs (1946–1951) under President Miguel Alemán Valdés.
 He was the ambassador of Mexico to France from 1954 to 1958.
 Later, in 1958–64, he was again appointed to serve as Secretary of Public Education, this time under President Adolfo López Mateos.
 He believed that the answer to Mexico's problem lie with education, that it could diminish crime, corruption, lack of employment, etc. This was particularly true with vocational education, despite himself being a poet.
 According to his personal secretary Rafael Solana, President Manuel Ávila Camacho offered to guarantee him the presidency, but Torres reminded him that it was prohibited under Article 82 of the Mexican Constitution as he was only a first generation Mexican.
 He retired from public life after his stint as the Secretary of Public Education, rejecting various positions that were offered to him.

 Between 1929 and the outbreak of the Second World War, Torres Bodet held diplomatic positions in Madrid, The Hague, Paris, Buenos Aires and Brussels.

 He served as director-general of the United Nations Educational, Scientific and Cultural Organization (UNESCO) from 1948 to 1952.

 From 1955 to 1958 he was Ambassador to France.

 He received the Medal of Honor Belisario Domínguez from the Senate in 1971.

 He was also a member of the Mexican Language Academy (the national correspondent agency to the Spanish Royal Academy) and of the National College.

-Gravely ill with colon cancer, Torres Bodet died by suicide in Mexico City on 13 May 1974.
+Torres Bodet died by suicide in Mexico City on 13 May 1974.